MichaelHussey/cp-spring_cloud_streams-example/README.md

 # cp-spring\_cloud\_streams-example

-Very simple example to demonstrate Spring Cloud Streams (_SCS_) exchanging data with Kafka topics
+Very simple example to demonstrate Spring Cloud Streams (_SCS_) exchanging data with Apache Kafka topics

 The easiest way to get started is to use the [Spring Initializr](https://start.spring.io/) site.
 Set a `Group` and `Artifact` name and add `Kafka` and `Cloud Stream` as dependencies.